liumeng110/liumeng110.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student in Software Engineering at the School of Software, Dalian University of Technology.
+I received my B.Eng. and M.Eng. degrees in Software Engineering from Dalian University of Technology in 2020 and 2023, respectively.

+My research interests include multi-view learning and medical data analysis.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** multi-view learning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Machine Learning:** medical data analysis

 ## News